 The answer is absolutely!
 We often take families with kids, even as young as 7 or 8 years old.
 They love it and our Captains love showing them how to sail the boat.
 However, we do not allow kids under the age of 4.

 WHAT SHOULD I WEAR?

 We often enjoy great weather throughout the year, but when we’re on the water it’s best to dress a little warmer than you might think.
 With that said, make sure you always bring a warm jacket and we often recommend jeans during the winter months.
 We keep warm blankets on our boat should it get a bit colder than expected.
 In the summer months, shorts are always the best choice, but you will still want to bring a wind breaker or light sweater.
-If you plan on swimming during your sailing adventure, be sure to bring (or wear) a bathing suit and a towel.

 Please also make sure you wear appropriate shoes aboard our boat.
 Please try not wear black-soled shoes or hiking boots but if that's all you have don't worry, there is no need to go out and buy shoes.
 We don’t recommend flip-flops, but that’s up to you.
 When wearing flip-flops, you’re more prone to stubbing your toes, which never feels good.

 DO I NEED TO WORRY ABOUT SEA SICKNESS?